Mkamal88/Flask_samples/README.md

-# Flask API for Number Summation and String Concatenation
+# Flask API for Number Summation, String Concatenation and User Authentication

 This repository contains a simple Flask API that provides two endpoints: one for calculating the sum of a list of numbers and another for concatenating two strings.
 The API also includes error handling for invalid input.